 We in the government, and especially those of us who have experienced a confirmation process or you who have stood for election, know what it is to have our private lives laid bare.
 But most Americans do not, nor do they want to.

-Direct consumer harm is not necessary to justify fair information practices, but is evident, for example, in cases of cyberstalking and identity theft.
-But, the American public deeply values its privacy, quite apart from notions of direct harm.
 The studies of which I am aware consistently show a high level of concern about online privacy.
-For example, a study just released in April by Harvard, MIT, AT&T Labs, and the University of California-Irvine found that 87% of Internet users were concerned about personal privacy threats.(3) One year ago these online privacy concerns were held by 81% of Internet users.(4) So, over the years public concern has increased, not decreased, as shown plainly by this chart.(5)
+For example, a study just released by Harvard, MIT, AT&T Labs, and the University of California-Irvine in April found that 87% of Internet users were concerned about personal privacy threats.(3) One year ago these online privacy concerns were held by 81% of Internet users.(4) So, over the years public concern has increased, not decreased, as shown plainly by this chart.(5)

-I respectfully disagree with my colleagues in that I believe that the time is ripe for Congress to enact federal legislation to protect online consumer privacy, at least to the extent of providing minimum federal standards and guaranteeing a private right of action.
+I respectfully disagree with my colleagues in that I believe that the time is ripe for Congress to enact federal legislation to protect online consumer privacy, at least to the extent of providing minimum federal standards.
 As a whole, industry progress has been far too slow since the Commission first began encouraging the adoption of voluntary fair information practices in 1996.(6) Notice, while an essential step, is not enough if the privacy practices themselves are toothless.
-I do believe that Congress is the appropriate place for the debate on the online protection of consumer privacy, and I note that several bipartisan online privacy bills are pending in both the House and the Senate, including the Online Privacy Protection Act that has been introduced by Chairman Burns and cosponsored by Senator Wyden.(7) These bills can serve as starting points to craft balanced privacy legislation.
+I do believe that Congress is the appropriate place for the debate on the online protection of consumer privacy, and I note that several bipartisan online privacy bills are pending in both the House and the Senate, including at least one by members of this Committee.
+These bills can serve as starting points to craft balanced privacy legislation.

 I am concerned that, without widespread implementation of fair information practices on commercial Web sites and absent effective privacy protections, several results are inevitable.